nic-dgl104-winter-2024/pattern-library/patterns/Facade-Pattern/README.md

 ### Step 3: Usage and the Client code

-A new instance of 'SoftwareFacade' named `softwareFacade` is created by this line of code.
+A new instance of `SoftwareFacade` named `softwareFacade` is created by this line of code.
 Next, it calls the `softwareDevelopmentProcess()` function of the `softwareFacade` instance to start the software development process.
 The facade pattern provides a single interface that makes it easier to work with the `SoftwareDeveloper`, `Designer`, and `DatabaseEngineer` subsystems.
 This method coordinates the actions of these subsystems.

 ```Javascript
 // Create an instance of the SoftwareFacade class